Jenniffer González-Colón

-Jenniffer Aydin González Colón (born August 5, 1976) is a Puerto Rican politician who serves as the 20th Resident Commissioner of Puerto Rico.
-González has served in leadership positions in the New Progressive Party of Puerto Rico (PNP) and in the Republican Party of the United States.
-These positions included being the chairwoman of the Puerto Rico Republican Party, speaker and minority leader of the House of Representatives of Puerto Rico, and vice-chair of the PNP.
-González is the youngest person to be Resident Commissioner and the first woman to hold the role.
+Jenniffer González Colón (born August 5, 1976) is a Puerto Rican politician who is serving as the governor of Puerto Rico since 2025.
+She previously served as the 20th resident commissioner of Puerto Rico from 2017 to 2025.
+González Colón has also held leadership positions in the New Progressive Party of Puerto Rico (PNP) and the Republican Party of the United States, including being chair of the Puerto Rico Republican Party, speaker and minority leader of the House of Representatives of Puerto Rico, and vice-chair of the PNP.
+She is the second elected and third serving female governor, after Sila María Calderón and Wanda Vázquez Garced, and she is also the first and only woman to be elected or serve as Resident Commissioner.

 Early life and education

 González was born in San Juan to the late Jorge González and Nydia Colón.
 She graduated from University Gardens High School and then received a bachelor's degree in political science from the University of Puerto Rico's Río Piedras campus.
 During these years she served as the executive director of the Young Republican Federation of Puerto Rico.

-She obtained both a Juris Doctor and an LL.M. from the Interamerican University of Puerto Rico School of Law.
+She obtained both a Juris Doctor and an LL.M. from the Interamerican University of Puerto Rico School of Law, but she has yet to be admitted to the bar of any jurisdiction.

 Early political career

 Representative

-González was first elected to the House of Representatives of Puerto Rico in a special election held on February 24, 2002, to fill the vacancy left by former House Speaker Edison Misla Aldarondo, after his resignation as representative from San Juan's 4th District.
+González was first elected to the House of Representatives of Puerto Rico in a special election held on February 24, 2002, to fill the vacancy left by former House speaker Edison Misla Aldarondo, after his resignation as representative from San Juan's 4th District.
 She was the first female elected representative of San Juan's Fourth District, the youngest member of the 14th Legislative Assembly, and the youngest woman ever to be elected to the Puerto Rico Legislative Assembly.
 Before being elected as representative, González served as chairwoman of the San Juan New Progressive Party Youth Organization and was very active in the pro-statehood student movement while attending college.

 González was re-elected in the 2004 Puerto Rico general elections, this time as an at-large representative.
 She served as chairwoman of the House Government Affairs Committee and as ranking member of the Budget, San Juan Development, Women's Affairs, and Internal Affairs Committees, as well as the Joint Commission for the Revision of the Civil Code of Puerto Rico.

 Speaker of the House

 González was re-elected to another term in the 2008 Puerto Rico general elections obtaining the most votes from her party, and the second most votes overall.
-At the age of 32, she was elected House Speaker by members of her New Progressive Party delegation during a caucus held on November 7, 2008.
+At the age of 32, she was elected House speaker by members of her New Progressive Party delegation during a caucus held on November 7, 2008.
 González defeated incumbent House Speaker José Aponte Hernández in his bid for re-election to that post, becoming the youngest person in Puerto Rican history to be elected Speaker of the House, and the third woman to hold that seat.